DISCOVERING THE COSTA REI

 The 13 kilometer coast of the municipality of Castiadas (one of the most beautiful areas in southern Sardinia) give visitors the opportunity to embark on a journey to discover natural pearls of rare beauty.
 Starting from Costa Rei, ideally on a route from north to south, you come across the solitary beach of Santa Giusta, known for the giant tortoise-shaped rock overlooking the waters, commonly known as the “Scoglio di Peppino”.

 Proceeding we meet the hill of Monte Turnu which overlooks the beautiful Cala Sant’Elmo, consisting of an alternation of rocks and small sandy coves which connect to Cala Cannisoni, behind which the deserted countryside creates a scenario saturated with colors.
 Then from the beautiful Cala Pira, a beach of white sand, with transparent waters, boasts a restored eighteenth-century tower.

-FORMER PRISONERS OF CASTIADAS
+FORMER PRISONS OF CASTIADAS